snoowbirvd/Logistic-Regression-Analysis-Car-Insurance-Dataset/README.md

 ```
 ## Visualizing the Distribution of Target Variable

-Purpose: To understand the balance of the target variable (e.g., the class distribution of "outcome").
+To understand the balance of the target variable (e.g., the class distribution of "outcome").

-Why: Imbalanced classes can skew the model toward predicting the majority class, leading to poor performance on the minority class.
-By visualizing the distribution, we can assess whether techniques like oversampling, undersampling, or weighted modeling are needed to handle class imbalance.

-Findings:
-The plot shows that the "outcome" is balanced (both classes have a roughly equal number of observations).
-This suggests that we do not need to apply class balancing techniques at this stage, as the data distribution supports unbiased training.
+Outcome Counts:
+- No Claims (0): 7,000 instances
+- Claims (1): 3,000 instances

+- Given the moderate imbalance on the outcome counts, we'll evaluate our model using multiple metrics beyond accuracy, such as precision, recall, and F1-score to provide a more comprehensive view of model performance, especially in identifying the minority class (claims)

 ```python
 sns.countplot(x="outcome", data=cars)